 In addition, having a concealed handgun permit does not authorize you to violate CRS 18-12-105, Colorado’s law on carrying a concealed weapon.
 Among the acts you may not do under this law are:

 - Carry a concealed handgun into a place where the carrying of firearms is prohibited by federal law;

 - Carry a concealed handgun into a public school (unless you are an armed security officer employed by the school or the school is legally used for hunting or other shooting sports);

-- Carry a concealed handgun into a public building at which handguns are not legally permitted.
+- Carry a concealed handgun into a public building in which handguns are not legally permitted.5

 For criminal defense representation…